ermlikeyeah/ermlikeyeah.github.io/_posts/2017-04-07-being-in-the-same-room.md

 Anyway, I hope I have struck the right constructive tone I was aiming for there.

-On the train down to London this morning I cobbled together some commemorative tongue-in-cheek sticker designs, one for London people who travel out “the regions” and people from “the regions” who travel to London.
+On the train down to London this morning I cobbled together some commemorative tongue-in-cheek sticker designs, one for  people from London who travel to “the regions”, and one for people from “the regions” who travel to London.

 ![](/assets/i-got-on-a-train-stickers.jpg)